 "The implication of the biomass sector with the current trend of promoting the 'circular economy' is very evident," said Javier Díaz.
-"There are not many energy technologies that comply so coherently with their postulates.
-The energy recovery of some by-products of the agri-food industry and wood, which are used to produce thermal and electrical energy, allows part of the energy consumed to be returned to the economic cycle, not only during the use of these products as fuel, but also afterwards , since their ashes can be used for the production of fertilizers; or even the CO2 that comes out of the chimney, to produce food gases and even doctors. "
+“There are not many energy technologies that comply so consistently with their postulates.
+The energy recovery of some by-products of the agri-food industry and wood, which are used to produce thermal and electrical energy, allows part of the energy consumed to be returned to the economic cycle, not only during the use of these products as fuel, but also afterwards. , since its ashes can be used for the production of fertilizers; or even the CO2 that comes out of the chimney, to produce food gases and even medical gases ”.

 The thermal biomass, he added, "is an important asset to achieve the national objectives of reducing emissions and is also a source of employment and local wealth generation, without any possibility of offshoring, contributing very directly to the revitalization of the economic activity of the environment in which it is produced and consumed ".

 According to data from the Avebiom Price Index, Javier Díaz said, "the cost of 2,4 kilograms of wood chips supplied at home (which is the energy equivalent of one liter of heating oil) represents a saving of 66%; although it is likely that this percentage is higher at this time, due to the significant increase in oil registered in recent weeks. "